 - Store in your refrigerator for 24 hours, turning the turkey 180 degrees after the first 12 hours.

 - After the 24 hour brine is complete.
-Remove your turkey from the brine, rinse and pat dry with paper towel and store in the fridge for 1 hour.
+Remove your turkey from the brine, rinse and pat dry with paper towels and store in the fridge for 1 hour.
 The brine process is complete.

 Smoking the Turkey Instructions